How Much Is Zoom Worth?

 How Much Is Zoom Worth Now?

-The coronavirus pandemic has created hardship for many companies and individuals, but not for Zoom.
-In fact, the pandemic has worked to the company’s advantage.
-Over the past 52 weeks, Zoom’s share price has reached stratospheric levels.
+Pandemic shutdowns created hardship for many companies and individuals, but not for Zoom.
+In fact, the pandemic has worked to the company’s advantage, driving Zoom’s share price to stratospheric levels in 2020.

 What Is Market Capitalization?